Ayesha-da/Credit_Risk_Analysis/README.md

 ##### The accuracy score of this model is  around 93%

 ##### The precision for high risk loans is very low around 9% that is to say model can predict upto 9% risky loans but is very good at predicting good loans with precision of almost 100%.
-##### Recall is around 92% for high risk loans that is to say model can identify almost 92 % of risky loans but it can only identify about 94% of good ones.
+##### Recall is around 92% for high risk loans that is to say model can identify almost 92 % of risky loans and  it can also identify about 94% of good ones.

 ## Summary:
+Although SMOTE reduces the risk of oversampling but it does not always outperform random oversampling.While resampling can attempt to address imbalance, it does not guarantee better results.Resampling with SMOTEENN did not work miracles, but some of the metrics show an improvement over undersampling.Balanced random forest model have precision of 3% for bad loan applications which is indicative of large number of false positives.

 ### Recommendation:
+EasyEnsembleClassifier model  can identify 92% of risky loans and 94% of good loans.
+It has a precision of almost 100% for good loans and only 9 % for bad loans, that is to say it failed to notice good loan applications but still overall it is a better model to use.